gokulsivarajvp-hub/Image-Processing-and-Automated-Diagnosis-of-Multiple-Sclerosis-in-Brain-MRI-using-CNN/README.md

 Objective:

-To develop an automated system using U-Net and Image Processing for detecting and segmenting MS lesions in brain MRI scans, improving accuracy and aiding neurologists in early diagnosis.
+To develop an automated system using U-Net and Image Processing for detecting and segmenting MS lesions in brain MRI scans, improving accuracy, and aiding neurologists in early diagnosis.

 Problem Statement